perfino Help

 • VM node

 The "Remote origin hot spots" tab shows the duration and count of handled remote calls mapped to the originating transactions from other monitored VMs.
-Backtraces are resolved up to the leafs that specify the VMs where the calls originated.
+Backtraces are resolved up to the leaves that specify the VMs where the calls originated.
 The "Transactions" tab shows the call tree of all transactions executed in the selected VM.
 Finally, the "Remote call hot spots" tab shows the duration and count of remote calls originating in the selected VM.
 The top-level hot spots are the transactions that cause the jump into a different monitored VM.
 Check the outgoing edges to learn more about those calls.

 • Edge